KingfuChan/Flight-Strip-Manager-cpp/README.md

 ## Credits

 + Inspired by a member of VATPRC controllers.
-Howevery I forgot his name :(
+However I forgot his name :(
 + Application doesn't require any Internet connection and will not change any files in your computer.
 + The author of this software is a member of VATSIM VATPRC division with an S2 rating.
 If there's any suggestions to imporve the software please advise.
 + This is the first project after I learn the basics of C++, and I don't major in computer science or software engineering, so my code may looks fussy.